Singapore Subsidiary Company Registration

 - Foreign corporations that do not intend to relocate to Singapore to operate the company must appoint a Singapore resident director in accordance with the Singapore Companies Act.

-Opening a Singapore Corporate Bank Account
+How to Open a Singapore Corporate Bank Account

 Once the subsidiary company has been incorporated, you may open a corporate bank account with any of the local or international banks based in Singapore.